EddieEldridge/dac-ago-docs/content/_index.md

 ### What is Divide and Conquer: AGO?
 Divide and Conquer: AGO, AGO or 'AI and Gameplay Overhaul' is a submod for the submod [Divide and Conquer](https://www.moddb.com/mods/divide-and-conquer) which itself is a submod of [Third Age: Total War](https://www.moddb.com/mods/third-age-total-war) which is a mod for the historical strategy game [Medieval II: Total War](https://store.steampowered.com/app/4700/Total_War_MEDIEVAL_II__Definitive_Edition/).

 From the desperate Dúnedain in the cold North to the Haradrim in the blazing South, AGO offers players a chance to control one of the many factions vying for control in Tolkien's Middle-earth during the period of the "War of the Ring".
+The focus of the mod is providing players with an immersive and authentic experience in Tolkien's Middle-earth.

+Examples of this include the inclusion of a wider variety of armour like mail and lamellar, special scripts like the Scouring of the Shire, the overhauled One Ring script and more aligned AI behaviour.

 <div style="text-align: center" class="download-embed">
     <iframe allow="fullscreen;" frameborder="0" width="500" height="500"